Financial Aid Homepage

-The first step to receiving all types of Federal Financial Aid, including grants, loans, and work study, is to complete the FAFSA.
+The first step to receiving all types of Federal Financial Aid, including grants, loans, and work-study, is to complete the FAFSA form.
 The FAFSA is the Free Application for Federal Student Aid.
 It is the application used to apply for Federal, State and some institutional financial aid.
 Students must complete the FAFSA every year.
 UNM’s priority date for completing the FAFSA is January 6.
-That means students who completed the FAFSA by January 6 are considered first for some types of limited grants..
-Students are encouraged to complete the FAFSA on the web as soon as possible.
+That means students who completed the FAFSA by January 6 are considered first in line for some types of limited grants.
+Students are encouraged to complete the FAFSA online as soon as possible.

 Our FAFSA School Code is 002663 – This is for ALL UNM campuses.